4 Ukrainian regions schedule votes this week to join Russia

 In 2014, Russia sent troops into Ukraine’s Crimean Peninsula and then held a referendum there that paved the way for its annexation by Moscow.

 The upcoming votes, in territory Russia already controls, are all but certain to go Moscow’s way.
-But they already were being dismissed as illegitimate by Western leaders who are backing Kyiv with military and other support that has helped its forces seize momentum on battlefields in the east and south.
+But they were quickly dismissed as illegitimate by Western leaders who are backing Kyiv with military and other support that has helped its forces seize momentum on battlefields in the east and south.

-Ukrainian Foreign Minister Dmytro Kuleba denounced them as a sham and tweeted that “Ukraine has every right to liberate its territories and will keep liberating them whatever Russia has to say.”
+Ukrainian Foreign Minister Dmytro Kuleba denounced the planned votes as a sham.

+“The referendums will change nothing,” he told reporters at U.N. headquarters where he is attending the General Assembly’s annual gathering of world leaders.
+“It’s an act of desperation for Russia, but it is not going to help them.”

 “These are not the actions of a confident country.
 These are not acts of strength,” he said.

-In New York, where he is attending the U.N.
-General Assembly, German Chancellor Olaf Scholz said: “It is very, very clear that these sham referendums cannot be accepted.”
+German Chancellor Olaf Scholz, who is also attending the U.N.
+General Assembly in New York, said: “It is very, very clear that these sham referendums cannot be accepted.”

 French President Emmanuel Macron said referendum plans amounted to “cynicism.”